kontainapp/km/demo/kubeless/README.md

 *Note*: The makefile uses a tool called `kubecfg` (which in turn uses a no longer being ddeveloped tool called `ksonnet-lib` (<https://github.com/ksonnet/ksonnet-lib>)) to convert `jsonnet` (<https://jsonnet.org/> template files into YAML files that can be used by `kubectl create -f`.
 This video gives an overview of `kubecfg` and `jsonnet`: <https://www.youtube.com/watch?v=zpgp3yCmXok>.
 That said, I haven't been able to figure out how to really use it.

+For testing you typically need to configure kubeless to use your container(s) in the kubeless control pod instead of the released one in Github.
+The easiest way to do this is make a copy of `kubeless.yaml` and replace the appropriate `image:` entries.

-Here is what I do instead.
+Here is what I do instead using `minikube docker-env`.

-- Build whatever images I want to test and make sure they are in minikube's container repository.
-- `cp kubeless/kubeless.yaml my_kubeless.yaml`
-- Edit `my_kubeless.yaml` to use the test images.
+- `minikube delete ; minikube start` # start from scratch
+- `minikube addons enable ingress` # needed for kubeless HTTP trigger
 - `kubectl create ns kubeless`
+- Rebuild containers I'm testing.
-- `kubectl create -f my_kubeless.yaml`
+- `kubectl create -f <my yaml file>`